In-Person Again 2021: Job Seeker FAQ

 Q: Do I have to wear a mask?

 Q. The handshake is traditionally a big part of a first impression.
-What should job seekers and exhibitors do instead of shaking hands?
+What should we do instead of shaking hands?

 A. There are many alternatives to a handshake such as a hand wave, strong verbal introduction, or an elbow tap.